jbmorice/jbmorice.github.io/_pages/home.md

     position            : IT Project Manager Intern
     start_date          : June
     end_date            : August 2016
+    short_summary       : |
-    short_summary       : "Initiated and planned a company wide improvement project for the company’s information system.
-Performed needs assessments and expressed functional specifications for the improvement of the actual enterprise resource planning software and for a future customer relationship management software." detailed_summary    :
+        Initiated and planned a company wide improvement project for the company’s information system.
+Performed needs assessments and expressed functional specifications for the improvement of the actual enterprise resource planning software and for a future customer relationship management software. detailed_summary    :
     timeline_icon_url   : /assets/images/timeline_icon_milk_bottle.png